kimtore/pms/config.md

 Moves the cursor. `current` moves to the currently playing song. `random` picks a random song from the tracklist.

-The `next-of` and `prev-of` commands locates the next or previous track that has different tags from the track under the cursor.
+The `nextOf` and `prevOf` commands locates the next or previous track that has different tags from the track under the cursor.
 Multiple tags are allowed.

 The cursor can also be set to a relative or absolute position using the three last forms.